building-envelope-data/metabase/README.md

    respective inboxes (the variable's value is a comma separated list of email addresses).
-Note that in order for OpenId Connect to work as expected in staging, make sure that the redirect URIs use the sub-domain `staging` (instead of `www`) by entering `psql` with `make --file=Makefile.production psql`, examining the output of the SQL statement `select * from metabase."OpenIddictApplications";` and if necessary executing SQL statements along the lines
+Note that in order for OpenId Connect to work as expected in staging, make sure that the redirect URIs use the sub-domain `staging` (instead of `www`) by entering `psql` with `./database.mk psql`, examining the output of the SQL statement
-   `update metabase."OpenIddictApplications" set "RedirectUris"='["https://staging.buildingenvelopedata.org/connect/callback/login/metabase"]', "PostLogoutRedirectUris"='["https://staging.buildingenvelopedata.org/connect/callback/logout/metabase"]' where "ClientId"='metabase';`
+   `select * from metabase."OpenIddictApplications";`
-   and
+   and if necessary executing SQL statements along the lines `update metabase."OpenIddictApplications" set "RedirectUris"='["https://staging.buildingenvelopedata.org/connect/callback/login/metabase"]', "PostLogoutRedirectUris"='["https://staging.buildingenvelopedata.org/connect/callback/logout/metabase"]' where "ClientId"='metabase';` and
    `update metabase."OpenIddictApplications" set "RedirectUris"='["https://staging.solarbuildingenvelopes.com/connect/callback/login/metabase"]', "PostLogoutRedirectUris"='["https://staging.solarbuildingenvelopes.com/connect/callback/logout/metabase"]' where "ClientId"='testlab-solar-facades';`